pinecone-wifi/pinecone/README.md

 When a module is activated, you can use the `run [options...]` command to start its functionality.
 The modules provide feedback of their execution state:
 ```
 pcn script(attack/wpa_handshake) > run -s TEST_SSID
-[i] Deauthenticating all clients from AP 00:11:22:33:44:55 on channel 1...
+[i] Sending 64 deauth frames to all clients from AP 00:11:22:33:44:55 on channel 1...
 [i] Monitoring for 10 secs on channel 1 for WPA handshakes between all clients and AP 00:11:22:33:44:55...
 ```

 If the module runs in background (for example, *scripts/infrastructure/ap*), you can stop it using the `stop` command when the module is running:
 ```
 pcn script(infrastructure/ap) > run
+net.ipv4.ip_forward = 1
+[i] Creating NAT rules in iptables for forwarding wlan0 -> eth0...
+[i] Starting hostapd-wpe and dnsmasq...
 Configuration file: ~/pinecone/tmp/hostapd-wpe.conf
-Using interface wlan0 with hwaddr 3c:6c:6a:5c:07:6b and ssid "PINECONEWIFI"
+Using interface wlan0 with hwaddr 00:11:22:33:44:55 and ssid "PINECONEWIFI"
 wlan0: interface state UNINITIALIZED->ENABLED
 wlan0: AP-ENABLED
-net.ipv4.ip_forward = 1
 pcn script(infrastructure/ap) > stop
+[i] Stopping hostapd-wpe and dnsmasq...
 net.ipv4.ip_forward = 0
+[i] Flushing NAT table in iptables...
 ```

 When you are done using a module, you can deactivate it by using the `back` command.
 You can also activate another module issuing the `use` command again.